Are You Worrying About Pollution? Here Are the Foods That Will Build Resistance Against the Impact of Air Pollution

 Special Online Diet Program, Designed for Home Quarantine

-Do anxiety, boredom, and stress from home isolation are causing you sleeplessness, fluctuations in blood pressure and sugar levels, frequent indigestions?
-Are you worried about your immunity level and weight gain due to the homestay and due to the absence of morning walks and Gym?
+Are anxiety, boredom, and stress from home isolation causing you sleeplessness, fluctuations in blood pressure and sugar levels, and frequent indigestion?
+Are you worried about your immunity level and weight gain due to the homestay and due to the absence of morning walks and the Gym?

-Join Nutritionist Avni Kaul’s special online diet program, designed to keep you fit, reach weight loss goals and boost your immunity while you stay during the home isolation.
-To know more and book your online appointment, call 9953228642.
+Join Nutritionist Avni Kaul’s special online diet program, designed to keep you fit, reach weight loss goals and boost your immunity while you stay home during the isolation.
+To know more and book your online appointment.

 Share with your network